Mass bias in clusters of galaxies: Projection effects on the case study of Virgo replica: Radial profiles

-For the core of the cluster, below 140~kpc, the low resolution simulation 3D-deprojected profile differs from its 3D counterpart whereas the high resolution is higher than its 3D counterpart but within its error bars.
-The 3D-deprojected profiles are both higher that their 3D counterpart in the core due to the accumulation of small errors during the iterative deprojection process, the error is larger for the low resolution simulation than for the high because the maps have less pixels.
-For both the pressure and the electron density 3D-deprojected profiles, the error bars are large in the outskirt due to the extrapolation of the profiles in the outskirt. \\
+For the core of the cluster, below 140~kpc the low-resolution simulation 3D-deprojected profile differs from its 3D counterpart, whereas the high-resolution one is higher than its 3D counterpart but within its error bars.
+The 3D-deprojected profiles are both higher than their 3D counterpart in the core due to the accumulation of small errors during the iterative deprojection process, the error is larger for the low-resolution simulation than for the high one because the maps have fewer pixels.
+For both the pressure and the electron density 3D-deprojected profiles, the error bars are large in the outskirts due to the extrapolation of the profiles there. \\

 Figure \ref{deproj_profs} (left) shows the 3D-deprojected electron density profiles compared to the 3D radial profiles.
 The bottom panel shows the relative difference to the 3D profile.
 The differences between the 3D-deprojected profiles and their 3D counterparts are below 5$\%$ and within the error bars of the 3D profile beyond 200~kpc.
 Figure \ref{deproj_profs} (right) shows the 3D-deprojected pressure profiles compared with the 3D radial profiles.
-The figure is organized the same way as Fig. \ref{deproj_profs} (left).
+The figure is organised similarly to Fig. \ref{deproj_profs} (left).
 Contrary to the electron density 3D-deprojected profiles, the pressure is very sensitive to projection effects.
 Beyond 1~Mpc, the 3D-deprojected profiles are similar to the 3D profile, the deviations are within the error bars.
-Below $R_{500}$, we observe larger differences, up to more than 50$\%$.
+We observe larger differences below $R_{500}$, up to more than 50$\%$.
 We discuss the projection effects impacting these profiles in Sect. \ref{sec:5}. \\